GlennBSIT3205/IT-BA-3205_Coalesce/README.md

 ## Sustainable Development Goal (SDG) of the Project

 The SDG that this project aims to attain is Quality Education.
-This SDG is further described as follows:
+This SDG is further described as follow:

 Goal 4: Quality Education - aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.